AndrewWilliams3142/al-folio/_pages/publications.md

  - **Williams, A.**, Dagan, G., Watson-Parris, D., Stier, P.: Rapid adjustments control the sensitivity of fast changes in local and global precipitation to the spatial pattern of absorbing aerosol

- - **Williams, A.**, Hempel, T.: How does tropical sea-surface temperature variability alter the radiative forcing from Indonesian wildfires?
+ - **Williams, A.**, Hempel, T.: How does tropical sea-surface temperature variability impact the effective radiative forcing of Indonesian wildfires?
  -
 ### 2021: